jbjonesjr/best-practices/VA_Source_Control_Systems.md

 # References:
 * Why Google Stores Billions of Lines of Code in a Single Repository:  http://cacm.acm.org/magazines/2016/7/204032-why-google-stores-billions-of-lines-of-code-in-a-single-repository/fulltext
 * IBM is world's largest user of Github: https://www.blueboxcloud.com/insight/blog-article/github-ibm-com-running-on-blue-box
-*  VA VIP: requires legacy tool instead of Github:  https://www.osehra.org/sites/default/files/VIP_Guide_1_0_v14.pdf
+*  VA VIP: This policy requires legacy tools instead of Github:  https://www.osehra.org/sites/default/files/VIP_Guide_1_0_v14.pdf

+VIP policy:  This product is no longer approved for information technology (IT) projects that are or will be mandated to follow standardized processes and tools governing IT activity critical to VA`s implementation of the Veteran-focused Integration Process (VIP).
+Projects to be governed by VIP are required to transition to the standardized tools by October 1, 2016.
+Please refer to the CIO memo dated January 4, 2016 that mandated specific criteria for being designated as VIP projects and the accompanying January 19, 2016 memo regarding OI&T project management and software/systems development standardized tools and repositories (see Reference tab).

 # To Do:  TRM Update Request